-All tools, materials and glass are provided along with refreshments and lots of homemade yummy cake (aids the creative flow).
+All tools, materials and glass are provided along with refreshments.

-There will be breaks for tea, coffee, cordial and yummy cake/biscuits (provided and baked by Carole) and lunch.
-You just need to bring your enthusiasm, suitable clothing, closed in shoes and packed lunch or purchase a prepared workshop lunch for £12.
+There will be breaks for refreshments and lunch.
+You just need to bring your enthusiasm, suitable clothing, closed in shoes and a packed lunch

 I’ve just collected my 3 glass pieces and I’m thrilled with the results!
 My first attempt at glass fusing and all now proudly on display.

 It was an excellent day, very sociable and creative, and Carole had plenty of time for each of us to discuss and develop our ideas.
 She is very knowledgeable about all things glass and supported us through any technical challenges.

 I suggest coming to this class with some idea of what you’d like to make (check out Pinterest for great ideas) and maybe your design drawn on paper, so you can get going on your project straight away.